AHNJournal/.github/profile/README.md

 Our current call of papers is [here](https://open-neurosecurity.org/editorial/la-neurosecurite-libre-et-ouverte-pour-tous/).

 We are planning to use this repository to manage the admission and peer-reviewing process of newly submitted manuscripts.
-Thus you are going to need a GitHub account to submit your paper.
+Thus you are going to need a working GitHub account to submit your paper.

 ## Public repositories list